-According to 2011 census, Tamenglong district has a population of 140,143.
+According to 2011 census, Tamenglong district has a population of 1,40,143.
 It has population density of 32 people per sq. km which is lowest in the state.
 The economy of the district is basically agrarian with paddy as major crop.
 76 percent of the total area under paddy cultivation in the district is under jhum while permanent terrace occupies 6.0 percent.
-The economic status of the households in the district as per the latest records of the Food and Civil Supplies Department, Govt. of Manipur, 30.56 percent of the households are BPL families.
+30.56 percent of the households are BPL families in the district as per the latest records of the Food and Civil Supplies Department, Govt. of Manipur.
 The district has hardly any industrial activity except for a small number of registered small industrial units.
 Poultry and livestock farming is an important economic activity of the people in this hill district.
 The livestock and poultry production in the district is fairly high.
 The district stands 4th in the State in respect of poultry production with 12 percent of total poultry production in the State.

-Additional/detailed information regarding the environmental and social features along the alignment is provided in Section- IV
+Additional/detailed information regarding the environmental and social features along the alignment is provided in Section- IV.